Panniyur Sri Varahamurthy Temple

 The Panniyur Sri Varahamurthy Temple is an ancient Hindu temple complex situated at Kumbidi, Pattambi taluk, Palakkad district of Kerala, India.
-This Temple is believed to be the first temple in Kerala consecrated by Parasurama nearly 4000 years ago.
-The temple houses Lord Varahamoorthy, who is the third avatar of Lord Vishnu, who is positioned with Goddess Bhumi after killing Hiranyaksha.
+The temple is believed to be the first temple in Kerala consecrated by Parasurama.
+The temple is dedicated to Varaha, the third avatar of Vishnu, who is positioned with Goddess Bhumi.
+The temple is included among the 108 Abhimana Kshethrams in Vaishnavate tradition.

-Early history
+Very Early history

+Following his victory over the Kshatriyas, Parashuram had donated all that he had won to Kashyap.
+He had then sought a piece of land to carry out his meditation, and so he had pulled out a small fragment of land from the sea for the purpose.
+History claims that this small fragment of land form parts of what is now known as Kerala.
+Eventually Parashuram's piece of land had begun rising and expanding.
+Disturbed, Parashuram had sought Narada’s help.
+Narada had advised him to pray to Lord Vishnu.
+And so Parashuram had begun his meditation in order to propitiate Lord Vishnu.
+Finally Vishnu had appeared before him and had said, "Once I had assumed the form of Varahamurthy to save the world.
+Worship that form of mine and this place will have the blessings of ‘Thri Murthy’."
 The temple of Sri Varaha Murthy was built by Parashurama about 4000 years into the past.
-For around 3000 years since its inception this temple was considered as the prime temple of Kerala.
+For around 3000 years since its inception this temple was considered as one of the prime temples of Kerala.

+Recorded History

-It is also said that for an approximate period of 1300 years ranging from 800BC (when the Brahmanas ruled Kerala) to 600 AD (around the end of Perumakkal rule), Sri Varaha Murthy, the reigning God of Kerala’s renowned village Panniyur, was worshipped as the supreme god of Kerala.
+It is also said that for an approximate period of 1300 years ranging from 800BC (when the Brahmanas ruled Kerala) to 600 AD (around the end of Perumakkal rule), Sri Varaha Murthy, the reigning God of Kerala's renowned village Panniyur, was worshipped as the supreme god of Kerala.
 Some recently found stone engravings at Panniyur reveal that 1200 years ago there was an active organisation by the name ‘Panniyuraayiram’, which as its name suggests had 1000 members who were devoted towards carrying out the various cultural and religious activities of the temple.
 This again stands to emphasise the prominence that this temple enjoyed in those days.